 13. Balance Your Dosha

 When I studied with T.K.V.
-Desikachar, he would always emphasize the individuality of practice—not just that each Yogi or Rogi is individual and unique, but that each day is individual and unique.
+Desikachar, he would always emphasize the individuality of practice—not just that each yogi is individual and unique, but that each day is individual and unique.
 Giving examples from his own morning practice, he would tell us that each morning he tunes in to inner sensations and adjusts his practice accordingly.
 Some days he begins with slow, gentle yoga.
-Other days he practices heating poses and pranayam.
+Other days he practices heating poses and pranayama.
 Other days, he would say, “When I feel heavy, I go for a walk!”

 In his book, Yoga & Ayurveda, Dr. David Frawley writes, “Yoga appeals to vata types who like movement and action[…]Hatha Yoga is particularly useful for vata types who need to be more grounded in the physical body.”

 He explains that pitta types appreciate daily morning practice as it builds the inner heat for spiritual aspirations, while he writes, “Kapha types benefit greatly from more action and the movement energy that it affords.”

 By moving us through the gunas from tamas (stagnation), to rajas (dynamic action), we arrive at sattva (clarity and lightness), and become the most sattvic expression of our constitution, ready to live, express, be, and enjoy all that life has to give in its ceaselessly dynamic, eternally changing nature.

 We all want to live deliberately: to live our lives with purpose, to speak and act with integrity, to relate and create as an expression of our true wisdom.